nbonato/nbonato.github.io/content/_index.md

     linkedin: "https://www.linkedin.com/in/anna-vicco/"
 ---

+I have been a PhD student in Molecular Medicine at the [University of Padua](https://www.unipd.it) since October 2021.
+My Doctoral advisor is Professor [Andrea Crisanti](https://www.imperial.ac.uk/people/a.drcrisanti).

+My current project aims at reconstructing the transmission dynamic of SARS-CoV-2 in Italy.
+In particular, we want to link multiple time series data (i.e., cases and deaths) and serological data in a unifying modelling framework capturing the transmission dynamics of SARS-CoV-2 and quantifying changes in reporting and population’s immunity.

-I am a  Doctoral Student from the [University of Padua](https://www.unipd.it).
-My Doctoral advisor is professor [Andrea Crisanti](https://www.imperial.ac.uk/people/a.drcrisanti) and I am currently a visiting PhD student at the [Imperial College London](https://www.imperial.ac.uk/), under the supervision of doctor [Ilaria Dorigatti](https://www.imperial.ac.uk/people/i.dorigatti).
+ I am currently a visiting PhD student at [Imperial College London](https://www.imperial.ac.uk/), under the supervision of Doctor [Ilaria Dorigatti](https://www.imperial.ac.uk/people/i.dorigatti), to build new skills in mathematical modelling and for the analysis of epidemiological data.

-My Doctoral Thesis consists of finding improved solutions for Bioinformatics problems, using Graph Algorithms via non-classical techniques such as:
-- Parameterized Algorithms
-- Restrictive class of inputs
-- Generalizations of current problems/solutions

-It also aims to find "Safe and Complete" solutions of such problems, and to implement and test the most promising solutions.

-Previously, I was a Master Student from the [Department of Computer Science](https://www.dcc.uchile.cl/) at [University of Udine](https://www.uchile.cl/english).
-I worked under the supervision of [Gonzalo Navarro](https://users.dcc.uchile.cl/~gnavarro/).
-My final thesis intitled [The Labeled Direct Product Optimally Solves String Problems on Graphs](https://arxiv.org/pdf/2109.05290.pdf) is going to be published in Algorithmica.
+Previously, I received a joint Master's degree in Medical Biotechnologies-Molecular Medicine from the [University of Padua](https://www.unipd.it) and [Universität Ulm (Germany)](https://www.uni-ulm.de/en/)  in 2020, with a final grade of 110/110 cum laude.
+Most recently, I have been awarded a one-year scholarship from the [Blanceflor foundation](https://blanceflor.se/the-foundation-2/) for my research period abroad.